Andy-Raposo/fcc-relational-databases-projects/README.md

 # Data & Bash Projects Portfolio

 This repository showcases a series of **Bash + PostgreSQL projects** I built to strengthen my programming, database, and scripting skills.
 Each project demonstrates real-world application of **data management, CLI tools, and database integration**.
+Those projects are all part of my **freeCodeCamp** curriculum, which provided me of certifications to validate all the knowledge learnt here.

 ---